rizbicki/website/content/UQ4ML.md

 <!-- Book Description -->
 <h2>About the Book</h2>
 <p>
   This book offers a comprehensive and practical introduction to uncertainty quantification in supervised machine learning.
-It is written for researchers and practitioners with a good mathematical background and includes applications in fields such as cosmology, finance, and infectious disease forecasting.
+It is written for researchers and practitioners with a good mathematical background and includes applications in fields such as cosmology and infectious disease forecasting.
 </p>
 <p>
   Topics include: